 In 2017 Arco piloted a teacher training scheme, welcoming Jan Repko to Soweto to work with Arco teachers.
 Enormously successful, we will be continuing the scheme with both Jan and celebrated pedagogue Wiesje Miedama in 2018.

 With thanks to Arco supporters:

-In South Africa: Anglo Gold Ashanti, Embassy of the Federal Republic of Germany in Pretoria, Goethe-Institut South Africa, Rupert Foundation, and in the UK: Royal Birmingham Conservatoire, Birmingham City University, Louise Lansdown, Lucy Nolan, Peggy Nolan, Rosie O’Callaghan, Duncan Fielden, Jan Smaczny, Kirstie Lovie, Oliver Wille, Tamsin Waley-Cohen, Jiafeng Chen, Matthew Johnstone, Alistair Rutherford, Claudia Dehnke, Emily Dore, Jack Gillett, Lieva Starker, Eileen Smith, Elsabe Raath, Maria Parfitt, Toby Holden, Martha Evans, Griffith Wadkin, Ursula Miethe, Orland Corea, Chethams School of Music - Stephen Threlfall, Nicholas Jones, Jan Repko.
+In South Africa: Anglo Gold Ashanti, Embassy of the Federal Republic of Germany in Pretoria, Goethe-Institut South Africa, Rupert Foundation, The Quartet of Peace, and in the UK: Royal Birmingham Conservatoire, Birmingham City University, Louise Lansdown, Lucy Nolan, Peggy Nolan, Rosie O’Callaghan, Duncan Fielden, Jan Smaczny, Kirstie Lovie, Oliver Wille, Tamsin Waley-Cohen, Jiafeng Chen, Matthew Johnstone, Alistair Rutherford, Claudia Dehnke, Emily Dore, Jack Gillett, Lieva Starker, Eileen Smith, Elsabe Raath, Maria Parfitt, Toby Holden, Martha Evans, Griffith Wadkin, Ursula Miethe, Orland Corea, Chethams School of Music - Stephen Threlfall, Nicholas Jones, Jan Repko.

 Join us on social media!

 Like us on Facebook

 Make a contribution